-This kit employs solid phase, indirect ELISA method for detection of antibodies to HCV in two-step incubation procedure.
-Polystyrene microwell strips are pre-coated with recombinant, highly immunoreactive antigens corresponding to the core and the non-structural regions of HCV (third generation HCV ELISA).
-During the first incubation step, anti-HCV specific antibodies, if present, will be bound to the solid phase pre-coated HCV antigens.
-The wells are washed to remove unbound serum proteins, and rabbit anti-human IgG antibodies (anti-IgG) conjugated to horseradish peroxidase (HRP-Conjugate) are added.
-During the second incubation step, these HRPconjugated antibodies will be bound to any antigenantibody(IgG) complexes previously formed and the unbound HRP-conjugate is then removed by washing.
-Chromogen solutions containing Tetramethylbenzidine (TMB) and urea peroxide are added to the wells and in presence of the antigen-antibody-anti-IgG (HRP) immunocomplex, the colorless Chromogens are hvdrolvzed by the bound HRP conjugate to a blue-colored product.
-The blue color turns yellow after stopping the reaction with sulfuric acid.
+This kit employs solid phase, indirect ELISA method for detection of IgG-class antibodies to HEV (anti-HEV) in two-step incubation procedure.
+Polystyrene microwell strips are pre-coated with recombinant, highly immunoreactive antigens corresponding to the structural regions of HEV (ORF-2).
+During the first incubation step, anti-HEV specific antibodies, if present, will be bound to the solid phase pre-coated HEV antigens.
+The wells are washed to remove unbound serum proteins and then, rabbit anti-human IgG antibodies (anti-IgG) conjugated to horseradish peroxidase (HRP-Conjugate) are added.
+During the second incubation step, these HRP-conjugated antibodies will be bound to any antigen-antibody (IgG) complexes previously formed and the unbound HRPconjugate is then removed by washing.
+Chromogen solutions containing Tetramethylbenzidine (TMB) and urea peroxide are added to the wells and in presence of the antigen-antibody-anti-IgG (HRP) immunocomplex; the colorless Chromogens are hydrolyzed by the bound HRP conjugate to a blue colored product.
+The blue color turns vellow after stopping the reaction with sulfuric acid.
 The amount of color intensity can be measured and is proportional to the amount of antibody captured in the wells, and to the sample respectively.
-Wells containing samples negative for anti-HCV remain colorless.
+Wells containing samples negative for anti-HEV-IgG remain colorless.